sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 References: FIXME

-### "swid" URI Scheme Specification FIXME: has to move out of registration
+### "swid" URI Scheme Specification [TODO: FIXME: has to move out of registration]

-Scheme syntax:  The scheme specific part consists of a SWID or CoSWID tag's tag-id that is URI encoded according to {{RFC3986}} Section 2.1.
+Scheme syntax:  The scheme specific part consists of a software tag's tag-id that is URI encoded according to {{RFC3986}} Section 2.1.
 The following expression is a valid example:

 ~~~~
 <swid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c>
 ~~~~

-Scheme semantics:  URIs in the "swid" scheme are to be used to reference a SWID or CoSWID tag by its tag-id.
+Scheme semantics:  URIs in the "swid" scheme are to be used to reference a software tag by its tag-id.
 A tag-id referenced in this way can be used to identify the tag resource in the context of where it is referenced from.
 For example, when a tag is installed on a given device, that tag can reference related tags on the same device using this URI scheme.

 Encoding considerations:  See Section 2.5 of {{RFC3986}} for guidelines.